Medical Student Resume—Sample and 25+ Writing Tips

 Third-year medical student with 5 years working while studying.
 At the Ohio State College of Medicine, prepared literature review summaries while delivering other tasks on time.
 Looking to find paid employment that will also constitute a professional development opportunity.

+See what a little quantification can do?
 Being concrete and quantifying your accomplishments can make all the difference.

+Very little or no work experience?
 Go with a career objective statement and talk up achievements from your studies or from jobs that aren’t directly relevant to the position you’re applying for.

 Medical Student Resume Examples—Objective